gcarlos64/blog/posts/evoc/evoc.md

 ## My first patch
 The last activity, but definitely not least, was about making my first patch (and sent it to the relevant mailing list) on the kernel.
-This was the most challenging activity to me, since I don't was really understanding, at that point, what any code seem was doing, it was just a lot of mystical code that I cannot understand yet.
+This was the most challenging activity to me, since I wasn't really understanding, at that point, what any code seem was doing, it was just a lot of mystical code that I cannot understand yet.
 But it's okay, there is some simple things you can do to contribute without a really good understand